tiodospc/be-the-hero/README.md

 ![](https://github.com/tiodospc/be-the-hero/blob/master/cadastro.PNG)

-enter the system with the ID that the browser returned and click on Cadastrar Novo Caso fill in the fields and see them listed in the route /profile
+enter the system with the ID that the browser returned and click on <b>Cadastrar Novo Caso</b> fill in the fields and see them listed in the route /profile

 ![](https://github.com/tiodospc/be-the-hero/blob/master/casocadastrado.PNG)